uarizona-fnsv/bootstrap/README.md

 - the CDN is updated when a release is created and a tag is pushed to Gitlab
 - our repository manager, Sonatype Nexus (https://zealot.fso.arizona.edu) is provided the new package so that it can be installed via npm
 - Docs site is always updated whenever a deploy runs.
 See [below](#Documentation-site) for more information.

+### The Repository

+#### Development

+All of the magic of FSO Bootstrap happens in the `scss/` folder, which is where we import Bootstrap and override it's default variables (`scss/variables.scss`) and add/override other various functions, mixins, and components.
+Overriden/added-to files are stored in the `scss/changes/` folder for organization purposes, and any additional pages or changes should be made here with the same file names as found in bootstrap's `scss/` folder.

+#### Docs

+Documentation is found in the `docs/` folder.
+It is built with VuePress.
+To run the site locally, use `npm run docs:dev`.

+Any changes to the theming should be verified using the docs site.
+If documentation changes are required, be sure to update the respective markdown file.
+These files are more or less copied from the bootstrap site, though with some changes for our `<example>` component and using VuePress instead of Jekyll.

+If new bootstrap features are added, be sure to appropriately document them here.

+For more information on VuePress, see [it's documentation site](https://vuepress.vuejs.org).

 ## Documentation Site